sapegin/washingcode-book/manuscript/110_Other_techniques.md

 It’s definitely more code, but now all the state management is contained in our reducer function.
 We also added another layer of protection: now certain actions are only allowed in certain statuses; for example, `LoadSuccess` only makes sense when we’re loading data (`Loading` status).

-We’ve created a very simple _finite-state machine_.
+We’ve created a basic _finite-state machine_.

 ![State machine diagram](images/tweets-state-machine.svg)

-I> Proper state machines have many useful features, like events that handle transitions between states, or guards that define which transitions are allowed, and side effects.
+I> State machines can have many useful features, like events that handle transitions between states, guards that define which transitions are allowed, and side effects.
 Here’s a good introduction to [state machines in React](https://mastery.games/post/state-machines-in-react/).

-Reducers and state machines are even more powerful with TypeScript, where we can define more precise types for each status.
-For example, we can say that the `tweets` array only exists in the `Ready` status.
+Reducers and state machines are even more powerful with TypeScript, allowing us to define more precise types for each status.
+For example, we can define that the `tweets` array only exists in the `Ready` status:

 <!--
 function getTweets() { return Promise.resolve([{id: '1', username: 'taco', html: 'test'}, {id: '2', username: 'taco', html: 'test 2'}]) }